CooIer01/Doogle/README.md

 # Doogle - a Revival of 2008 Google
 > ⚠️ This project is **not affiliated with or endorsed by Google**.

  Welcome To Doogle!
-Currently we are still in W.I.P so no releases yet Sorry!**.
+Currently we are still in W.I.P so no releases yet Sorry!